nanayaw-williams/alx-pre_course/README.md

 # alx-pre_course
-I'm now a ALX Student, this is my first repository as a full-stack engineer and its going to be awesome and super cool
+I'm now a ALX Student, a full-stack designer